balena-io/docs/pages/learn/deploy/offline-updates.md

 ### Configure balenaOS Image

-Next, configure the downloaded image by injecting a [config.json][config-file] file using the [`balena os configure`][balena-os-configure] command.
+Configure the downloaded image by injecting a [config.json][config-file] file using the [`balena os configure`][balena-os-configure] command.
 Most common system settings can be (re)specified via [config.json](config-file).
 To preserve the pre-existing registered device's identity, the same `uuid` initialized earlier will be used to generate a config.json file.

 ```bash
 $ tmpconfig=$(mktemp)